ABD: Default Exception Abduction in Finite First Order Worlds: Additional Results

-A prediction \emph{beats gold} when its total train cost is strictly below the planted gold formula's cost on the same training worlds.
-This is possible because the gold formula is a fixed template that may not be optimal for every world draw.
+A prediction \emph{beats the reference} when its total prompt cost is strictly below the planted reference formula's cost on the same prompt worlds.
+This is possible because the reference formula is a fixed template that may not be optimal for every world draw.